icons8/lunacy-docs/docs/export.md

   <tbody>
       <tr>
         <td>No layers</td>
-        <td>The content of all available artboards in separate PNG files.</td>
+        <td>The content of all available frames in separate PNG files.</td>
       </tr>
       <tr>
         <td>A single layer</td>